cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSimTags.rst

 .. java:field:: public static final int VM_UPDATE_CLOUDLET_PROCESSING_EVENT
    :outertype: CloudSimTags

-   Denotes an internal event generated in a \ :java:ref:`Datacenter`\  to notify it to update the processing of VM's cloudlets.
+   Denotes an internal event generated in a \ :java:ref:`Datacenter`\  to notify itself to update the processing of cloudlets.
+When an event of this type is sent, the \ :java:ref:`SimEvent.getData()`\  can be a \ :java:ref:`Host`\  object to indicate that just the Cloudlets running in VMs inside such a Host must be updated.
+The Host is an optional parameter which if omitted, means that all Hosts from the Datacenter will have its cloudlets updated.

 VM_VERTICAL_SCALING
 ^^^^^^^^^^^^^^^^^^^